abaer123/Racing-Repository/Courses/Workshops/Security/5_On_Demand_Scans_Audit_Events_And_Extra_Configs.md

     *.yml @gitlab_id
     ```
   * Now we want to commit this code to main.
 Go ahead and click the **Source Control** button on the left hand side, add a commit message then click **Commit & Push**.
 Next on the resulting dropdown make sure you click commit to main, then on the popup click the **Go to project** button.
-  * Depending on the time your instructor may show you how to open a new mr against the ci yml file, otherwise now if you were to try and edit and file within the project ending in ***.yml*** it would require an approval from the ID you specified in your CODEOWNERS file.
+  * Depending on the time your instructor may show you how to open a new mr against the ci yml file, otherwise now if you were to try and edit a file within the project ending in ***.yml*** it would require an approval from the ID you specified in your CODEOWNERS file.

 > [Docs for CodeOwners](https://docs.gitlab.com/ee/user/project/code_owners.html)